Language selection

 Bivalve Species Coastwide Reminder Because of the risk of contamination, you are not allowed to harvest bivalve shellfish (for any purpose) within: (1) 300 metres around industrial, municipal and sewage treatment plant outfall discharges (2) 125 metres around a marina, ferry wharf, floating living accommodation, or any finfish net pen (exceptions described as follows) (3) 25 meters around any floating living accommodation facility located within a shellfish aquaculture tenure where a zero-discharge and appropriate waste management plan is a condition of the Aquaculture Licence and is approved by the Regional Interdepartmental Committee (4) 0 meters of any finfish net pen within an aquaculture tenure where an Integrated Multi-Trophic Aquaculture Management Plan approved by the Regional Interdepartmental Committee is in operation.

-Coastwide Reminder Clams: No person shall retain a Manila Clam or Littleneck Clam smaller than 35 mm, nor a Butter Clam smaller than 55 mm.
+Coastwide Reminder Clams - No person shall retain a Manila Clam or Littleneck Clam smaller than 35 mm, nor a Butter Clam smaller than 55 mm.

-Clams, All Coastwide Daily Limit Pieces 60 - When open, all species aggregate daily limit combined Areas 1 to 27 is 60, except Pacific Rim National Park where the all species aggregate limit is 24.
+Clam - all species combined Coastwide Daily Limit Pieces 60 - When open, all species aggregate daily limit combined Areas 1 to 27 is 60, except Pacific Rim National Park where the all-species aggregate limit is 24.

-Reminder Clam harvesters are encouraged to fill in holes to reduce predation on exposed juvenile clams.
+17 Reminder Clam harvesters are encouraged to fill in holes to reduce predation on exposed juvenile clams.

-Mussels, All 17 Reminder Combined daily limit for all mussel species is 75.
+Mussels - all species combined 17 Reminder Combined daily limit for all mussel species is 75.

 17 Packaging and Transporting Avoid transfer of green crab - Harvesters are encouraged to shuck oysters on the beach and leave the shells there, or return oyster shells to the beach from where you collected them whenever possible.
 In order to avoid the transfer of European green crab, please dispose of any oyster shell harvested from the west coast of Vancouver Island back to the beach from where it came or with your household garbage.
 Consult your local DFO Office.
 You will need permission to harvest oysters from marked oyster farms.

-Snail, Moon 17 Reminder Moon snails may be subject to PSP, check for closures.
+Snail - Moon 17 Reminder Moon snails may be subject to PSP, check for closures.
 Consult your local DFO office for details.

-Last updated: 2023-04-01 07:02:02
+Last updated: 2025-05-06

 Area descriptions